 How to apply to be a Registered Developer

 This page explains the process for applying to be a Registered Developer with the New Homes Quality Board.
-The diagram shows the high level process with the detail of each step explained below.
+The diagram shows the application steps with a detailed explanation below.

 Invoicing / payment